marcoutojr/COVID-19-Statistics-Brazil/README.md

 This repository aggregates data about COVID-19 in Brazil from the Brazilian Ministry of Health and Brazilan Health State Offices.

-I instend to update this dataset daily.
+I intend to update this dataset daily.